paypal/paypal-checkout-components/docs/performance.md

 This doc details how to optimize your loading of checkout.js and rendering of the button with the best possible performance.

+### NPM or CDN?

+The checkout.js script is avaiable at both at https://www.paypalobjects.com/api/checkout.js and via npm at https://www.npmjs.com/package/paypal-checkout

+We **strongly recommend** for performance reasons that you load the script from paypalobjects.

+The reason for this is, the script is also loaded inside the button iframe and checkout popup window, in order to communicate with the parent window.
+Loading from the CDN means your users' browsers will cache the script, otherwise it will be re-downloaded inside the iframe/popup.

+### Minified Script

+There is a minified version of the checkout.js script available at https://www.paypalobjects.com/api/checkout.min.js

 ### Instant Render

 If you are rendering the PayPal button immediately on the page, after a server-side render, you should: